Farming the Right Way

 a day on the farm:

 From the day the chicks arrive to the peak of their healthy growth, our farmers pay attention to every detail, and we create a system that allows them to focus on what is best for their farm and flocks.
-Chicks arrive in a warm chicken house with fresh bedding, organic and non-GMO feed, water, enrichments, and a farmer who monitors their air quality and growth.
+Chicks arrive in a warm chicken house with fresh bedding, water, enrichments, and a farmer who monitors their air quality and growth.
 As they develop feathers, chicks are grown enough to head to the outdoors by four weeks old.

 Chickens wake up with the sun as the windows along the side of the chicken house allow for natural light to shine.
 Our farming partners head out every morning and open all the side doors for the chickens to head outdoors to enjoy the forage and enrichments soaking in the sun and the draft at the chicken house door, getting checked on throughout the day by their farmer.